lemonbob/asteroids/README.md

 An example game I built (with minified code) can be found at the link above

-Code will has not been uploaded yep, it will be released at the end of the course.
+Code will not been uploaded yet, it will be released at the end of the course.

 **Build the classic 1979 game - ASTEROIDS - in fewer than 500 lines of Javascript**